kptdev/kpt/site/reference/fn/doc/README.md

 linkTitle: "doc"
 type: docs
 description: >
-    Get the help text from a function image
+    Display the documentation for a function
 ---

 <!--mdtogo:Short